-The present paper makes a number of contributions: \begin{itemize} \item Our best implementations of skew-symmetric triangular tridiagonalization outperform those in the only available software that we are aware of, PFAPACK~\cite{Wimmer2012,pfapack} and Pfaffine~\cite{blockedvmc,Pfaffine}, as reported in Figure~\ref{fig:comparison}d, while also obtaining similar or better performance than software for related symmetric matrix factorizations. \item It extends the scope of the FLAME methodology~\cite{Bientinesi:2008:FAR,FLAME,FLAME:API,Recipe,Quintana-Orti:2003:FDA,10.1145/3544585.3544597}. \item It uses FLAME-like notation~\cite{FLAME}, allowing algorithms to be easily contrasted, analyzed, and implemented. \item It summarizes known algorithms from Wimmer's paper~\cite{Wimmer2012}. \item It contributes new algorithms (without and with pivoting), including three blocked right-looking algorithms and one left-looking algorithm, some of {}which, in principle and in practice, attain higher performance and require less workspace than prior efforts. \item It exposes how more straight-forward and efficient blocked right-looking algorithms are related to blocked versions of Wimmer's two-step unblocked algorithm. \item It identifies new level-2 and level-3 BLAS-like operations that are of importance for these algorithms. \NoShow{including a ``sandwiched'' (skew-)symmetric rank-k update: $ A T A^T $ and a ``sandwiched'' general matrix-matrix multiplication: $ A T B $.
-Here $ A$ and $ B$ are general matrices and $ T $ is a skew-symmetric tridiagonal matrix.} \item It demonstrates that operation fusion and improved use of available bandwidth via parallelization of level-2 BLAS-like operations are essential for obtaining high performance. \item It discusses optimizations of new BLAS-like operations via mechanisms recently added to the BLAS-like Library Instantiation Software (BLIS)~\cite{BLIS1,BLIS2,BLIS20}.
+The present paper makes a number of contributions: \begin{itemize} \item Our best implementations of skew-symmetric triangular tridiagonalization outperform those in the only software that we are aware of, PFAPACK~\cite{Wimmer2012,pfapack} and Pfaffine~\cite{blockedvmc,Pfaffine}, as reported in Figure~\ref{fig:comparison}d, while also obtaining similar or better performance than software for related symmetric matrix factorizations. \item It extends the scope of the FLAME methodology~\cite{Bientinesi:2008:FAR,FLAME,FLAME:API,Recipe,Quintana-Orti:2003:FDA,10.1145/3544585.3544597}. \item It comprehensively compares and contrasts known and novel algorithms using FLAME-like notation~\cite{FLAME}. \item It contributes new algorithms (without and with pivoting), including three blocked right-looking algorithms and one left-looking algorithm, some of {}which attain higher performance and require less workspace. \item It exposes how more straightforward and efficient blocked right-looking algorithms are related to Wimmer's two-step unblocked algorithm. \item It identifies new level-2 and level-3 BLAS-like operations for these algorithms. \NoShow{including a ``sandwiched'' (skew-)symmetric rank-k update: $ A T A^T $ and a ``sandwiched'' general matrix-matrix multiplication: $ A T B $.
+Here $ A$ and $ B$ are general matrices and $ T $ is a skew-symmetric tridiagonal matrix.} \item It shows that operation fusion and improved use of bandwidth via parallelization of level-2 BLAS-like operations are essential for high performance. \item It discusses optimizing new BLAS-like operations via mechanisms recently added to the BLAS-like Library Instantiation Software (BLIS)~\cite{BLIS1,BLIS2,BLIS20}.

 \item It lays the groundwork for a future C++ FLAME API for translating algorithms presented in FLAME notation into code.
-This API accommodates the additional partitioning of matrices and vectors encountered for this operation and generalizes beyond matrices to tensors.
+This API accommodates the additional partitioning of matrices and vectors encountered for this operation and enables high performance for both blocked and unblocked algorithms.

-\end{itemize} Together, these represent a considerable step forward for the study of algorithms related to skew-symmetric matrices in particular and the FLAME methodology in general.